bonitasoft/bonita-doc/md/portal-user-case-list.md

 ### Filter by search key

 ::: info
-This feature has been made available in the Community and Enterprise editions since Bonita 2021.1.
+This feature has been made available in the Community edition since Bonita 2021.1.
 It used to be only available in the Enterprise edition.
 :::

+#### Search keys

-A search key is data attached to the process definition to distinguish between cases of the process.
+Search keys are data attached to the process definition to distinguish between cases of the process.
+For example: the customer's name for a request.
+It eases the search for a case if case Id is not what users favor when referring to a case.
+They are instantiated through operations, mainly after the instantiation form has been submitted and the case starts.
+They can be updated anytime during the lifetime of the case.
 Search keys are optional and it is possible to define up to five search keys for a process.
+Technical note: A search key is translated by a database index in Bonita Engine.
 To know more about how to implement search keys, go to the [search keys](define-a-search-index.md) page.

+#### Search keys filter results

+Only cases which have been given values for their search keys during the execution of the case will be filtered.
-By default, the task list only displays one search key, but through table configuration, it is possible to show the five columns dedicated to search keys.
+By default, the case list only displays one search key, but through table configuration, it is possible to show the five columns dedicated to search keys (see "table display preferences" below).
-Search can be done on either the label or the value of a search key.
-For example, on "Geography" and on "Asia".
+Search can be done on the value of a search key.
+In our example, not on "customer name" (the label), but on "Doe" (the value).

 The three filters can be activated together to refine the relevance of the cases displayed.